thegetty/quire-docs/content/fundamentals/yaml.md

   - also allowed
 ```

-[note/tip] It’s always a good idea to copy and paste your YAML blocks into a validator like [YAML Lint](http://www.yamllint.com/) or [Code Beautify validator](https://codebeautify.org/yaml-validator) to make sure there aren’t any hidden errors.
-You don’t need to use the re-formatted YAML validators like this will sometimes give back to you, you just need to make sure it’s correctly formatted.
+{{< q-class "box" >}} It’s always a good idea to copy and paste your YAML blocks into a validator like [YAML Lint](http://www.yamllint.com/) or [Code Beautify validator](https://codebeautify.org/yaml-validator) to make sure there aren’t any hidden errors.
+You don’t need to use the re-formatted YAML validators like this will sometimes give back to you, you just need to make sure it’s correctly formatted. {{< /q-class >}}